Barking, London: Toponymy

-The name Barking came from Anglo-Saxon Berecingas, meaning either "the settlement of the followers or descendants of a man called Bereca" or "the settlement by the birch trees".
+The name Barking came from Old English Berecingas, meaning either "the settlement of the followers or descendants of a man called Bereca" or "the settlement by the birch trees".
 In AD 735 the area was Berecingum and was known to mean "dwellers among the birch trees".
-By AD 1086, it had become Berchingae as evidenced by the manor's entry in the Domesday Book.
+By AD 1086, it had become Berchingae as evidenced by the manor's entry in the Domesday Book of that year.

 Manor of Barking

 Barking was a huge Manor (landholding), first mentioned in a charter in 735 AD (though the Abbey is believed to have been founded in 666 AD).
 The Manor covered the areas now known as Barking, Dagenham and Ilford.
 The Manor was held by the Nunnery of Barking.

 The Fanshawes were a prominent local family who were lords of the manor of Barking from 1628 to 1857.
 They owned and lived in a number of manor houses in the borough, including Valence House, Jenkins, Parsloes and Faulks, and gifted the Leet House to the residents of Barking.